Residence Life Housing Selection

 - Restore your room to its original condition, and

-- Have an RA check your room in your presence to note any damages or repair needs on the Room Condition Report (RCR), and
+- Have a Resident Assistant (RA) check your room in your presence to note any damages or repair needs on the Room Condition Report (RCR), and

 - Return your key and receive a key receipt.